tahsmith/ducking-tyrion/README.md

 Caveats
 -------

-* I haven't testes this much
+* I haven't tested this much
 * Not an expert on CSS, probably some bad practices used.
 * Uses fonts that look good on Mac.
 May not be available elsewhere.
 * Still plenty of rough edges.